-As per the above reporting guidance, DWI notifiable events are excluded from the annual customer acceptability data return.
+As per the above reporting guidance, DWI notifiable events are excluded from the annual customer appearance and taste and odour data return.
 The DWI's Guidance on the Notification of Events document 2009 and The Water Industry (Supplier's Information) Direction 2017, both available at http://dwi.defra.gov.uk.
 The internal document 'Summary of circumstances that would lead to notification to the DWI' (DWG001) summarises the circumstances that would lead to notification to the DWI.